Resources

 You'll Get Over It: The Rage of Bereavement by Virginia Ironside

-BOOK: A book drawing on the author and other experiences tackling the death of a loved one
+REFLECTION: A book drawing on the author and other experiences tackling the death of a loved one.

 WEBSITE: This is a useful website offering help for those dealing with a traumatic event including bereavement where it has happened in traumatic circumstances.